 A panel of six sliders now gives you control on how the red, green and blue hues will affect the final grey tones.
 It also gives you control over the contribution of cyan, magenta and yellow hues.

 The properties panel for this adjustment layer has a handy preset drop-down menu.
-You can use this to quickly simulate the effect of coloured filters used with black-and-white film.
-You can also adjust any of the sliders to alter how much the corresponding colour affects the final shade of grey.
+You can use this to quickly simulate the effect of colored filters used with black-and-white film.
+You can also adjust any of the sliders to alter how much the corresponding color affects the final shade of grey.
 This is less prone to clipping than the channel mixer.

 If you prefer to sample points on the image, click the ‘targeted adjustment tool’ icon beneath the word ‘Preset’.
 Then click and drag left/right on an area of the image you want to darken or lighten.

-This will target the colour range and move the respective slider.
+This will target the color range and move the respective slider.